Web Resources for CS3650 (Computer Systems)

 1. Productivity tip: In most settings: the four cursor keys work (for editing the current or previous commands); and the <TAB> key works (for auto-completion of filenames and commands).

-3. If you're using Windows (the most popular operating system), you can install WSL2 (Windows Subsytem for Linux, version 2).
+3. If you're using Windows (the most popular operating system), you can install WSL (Windows Subsytem for Linux).
+Then go to the Microsoft Store, and install a Linux.
+If you are unsure of which Linux distribution to use, Ubuntu is a common first choice for those unfamiliar with Linux, especially an Ubuntu labelled "LTS" (Long Term Support".
 This gives you a Linux virtual machine side-by-side with Windows.
-If you are unsure of which Linux distribution to use, Ubuntu is a common first choice for those unfamiliar with Linux.
 Some "gotchas" and workarounds follow.

-After installing WSL, a known bug from May, 2021 causes the vmmem process to consume a lot of CPU time at wake-after-sleep, if WSL was running.
+After installing WSL, a known, older bug from May, 2021 causes the vmmem process to consume a lot of CPU time at wake-after-sleep, if WSL was running.
 There is a workaround here.

 4. In order to copy files between Windows and WSL, I create a link inside WSL to the 'Downloads' folder: